CallumJFraser/NorthWestTech/Starters/fundamentals.md

 # Solid Fundamentals

-Because of the way that technology is it can be very hard to recommend skills and tools that can be the "basics" for everything.
+It can be very hard to recommend skills and tools that can be the "basics" for everything.
 Some of these skills will depend on exactly what you eant to do, be it developer, tester or product owner just to name a few.

 **This cant be emphasised enough**: One of the best things about technology is the way it can help those with such diverse backgrounds, life experiences and capabilities all work together to make things that are bigger than any one individual could even hope to create.